Fighting for Other Nations

 Company Sergeant Major, Thomas Chapman, 12/96, was born in St. John’s, New Brunswick, USA in 1865.
 Thomas moved to the UK and married Maud May Wingham, in July 1902.
 The couple lived at 74 Francis Street, Hull and Thomas worked as a Hall Porter in a Club to make ends meet.
 At the time of enlistment, he was aged 49.
 He could have left the fight to younger men of military age. but instead queued outside Hull City Hall to join the 12th Battalion East Yorkshire Regiment, ‘The Sportsmen’, 3rd Hull Pals.
 He never saw combat.
 He died on 27th January 1916, having not travelled to Egypt, when the battalion shipped out before Christmas.
 Thomas Chapman is buried in Hull Western Cemetery; he was 50 years old.

 Frank Bertram Harvey, another American, was born in Philadelphia, USA in 1876.
 He lived in Bean Street, Hull, with his wife and four children.
 He served in the Merchant Navy, and was killed at sea on 20th February 1918, aged 42.
 Thomas Smith, born in the USA and boarding at 21 Osbourne Street, sank with Trawler, ‘Hildago’, on 28th August 1917, aged 29.
 Alfred Wolfunberg, another American sailor, living in Hull, was lost at sea, on 23rd march 1918, aged 24.
+Similarly, John Breeding Hauser, born in New York 1883 was a seafarer that married in Hull and lived at 93, Harrow street, Hull.
+He enlisted in the Royal Engineers in 1916, before his passport expired and died a Company Sergeant Major in Basra, Iraq.

 Michael Cyril Daly, was an Australian, born in Victoria, in 1871.
 He lived at 11 Chapel LaWW1 Posters: Recruitment & propaganda posters from the first world warne, on Hull’s High Street and worked as a Labourer.
 He enlisted in Hull in 1915, giving the younger age of 38.
 He served as Private, 19861, in the 8th East Yorkshire Regiment.
 He was killed at the Somme, on 22nd July 916, aged 45.
 His father ran His Majesties Hotel, at Hey Street, in Perth, Western Australia.